gongcastro/translation-elicitation/docs/index.md

 We collected data from June 04th 2020 to June 28th 2020.
 We tested 104 participants.
 36 were English natives tested in Spanish, 37 were English natives tested in Catalan, and 32 were Spanish natives tested in Catalan.
 14 failed to meet all the inclusion criteria and were excluded from further analyses.
-The final sample comprised data from 14 participants, 28 in the ENG-SPA group, 34 in the ENG-CAT group, and 29 in the SPA-CAT group.
+The final sample comprised data from 14 participants, 28 in the spa-ENG group, 34 in the cat-ENG group, and 29 in the cat-SPA group.

 Participants were included if^[We originally planned to exclude participants that reported any visual impairment that glasses would not correct.
 This item was phrased as Do you have normal or corrected-to-normal VISION?
 (Yes/No) in English, and as ¿Tienes problemas de VISIÓN que unas gafas o lentes de contacto NO corrijan?
 (Sí/No).
 Surprisingly, the proportion of Spanish participants that reported visual impairment was implausibly large (n = 6, 18.18%).
 This is possibly due to some participants using glasses daily and not having read the item until the end, where it is indicated that the use of glasses is considered as normal vision]: